wilsonmar/WebSockets/JMeter.md

 * Parameter `-n` ???
 * Parameter `-t` ???
 * Parameter `-l` disables all listeners because they can be resource intensive.
-* test.jtl ???
+* test.jtl is the text file to hold results from the run.
+See http://wiki.apache.org/jmeter/JtlFiles.

 ## <a name="JMeterUI"> JMeter UI Run</a>
 1) Invoke the JMeter UI from Windows Explorer or Mac Finder.

-  Open a command window, navigate into JMeter's bin folder, and invoke <strong>Jmeter.bat</strong>.
+  Open a command window, navigate into JMeter's bin folder (src/test/jmeter)

+2) Invoke <strong>Jmeter.bat</strong>.

-2) Select menu Open.
+3) Select menu Open.

-3) Navigate to the sample test plan.
+4) Navigate to the sample test plan.

-4) Run the test from the JMeter UI one of several ways:
+5) Run the test from the JMeter UI one of several ways:

   * Click the Run button
   * Select menu Run | Start
   * Press command + R.

-5) During the run, at the upper-right corner in the gray bar is "0/1".
+6) During the run, at the upper-right corner in the gray bar is "0/1".

 ## <a name="ThreadGroups"> Thread Groups</a>
 Load on servers is imposed by activities within various program <strong>thread</strong>.
 The more threads, the more virtual users are being simulated.

 1) Create the <strong>Thread Group</strong> for the Test Plan:
-  select menu <strong>Edit | Add</strong> to create a <strong>Thread Group</strong>.
+Right-Click on Test Plan to select <strong>Edit | Add</strong> to create a <strong>Thread Group</strong>.

-2) Specify <strong>2</strong> as the initial number of Threads (users).
+2) In the current situation (for recording described below), use 1 user and loop count 1.

-3) PROTIP: Change the Thread Group's name to summarize the various settings, such as "2Users".
+3) PROTIP: Change the Thread Group's name to summarize the various settings, such as "1UserRecorded".

 4) Depending on the type of test, change the <strong>Ramp-up period</strong> to provide one second per user.
 For example, for 2 users, specify 2 seconds.

-   In the current situation (for recording described below), use 1 user and loop count 1.

-5) If there is work to do just once before iterating through, select menu <strong>Edit | Add</strong> to create a <strong>setUp Thread Group</strong>.
-  This is similar to the LoadRunner VuserInit action.

-6) Create a <strong>tearDown Thread Group</strong> to execute once.
-This is similar to the LoadRunner VuserEnd action.
+   For now, leave the default of 1.

 Add directory to jar or classpath